What Does it Cost to Start the Scroll Sawing Hobby?

 Finish

 If you plan to finish your projects, you may need to look into some different options available.
-There are many options to choose from such as danish oil to lacquer to polyurethane just to name a few.
+There are many options to choose from such as Danish oil, lacquer, and polyurethane just to name a few.

 Prices vary depending on the type of finish that you choose.
 I only mention it in this article because it will be a cost that you may need to consider after you start creating projects.